Naan Than Bala: Music

-Release

-The satellite rights of the film were sold to Jaya TV.

 Reception

-Baradwaj Rangan wrote, "Naan Than Bala should have been shattering drama.
+Baradwaj Rangan from The Hindu wrote, "Naan Than Bala should have been shattering drama.
 That it isn't is a function of the usual problems of our cinema — sketchy performances in the supporting parts, flavourless romance, comedy that constantly undermines the film's seriousness, lazy contrivances, mood-killing songs and an over-the-top ending".
 The Times of India gave the film 2 stars out of 5 and wrote, "There is juicy melodrama in-built in the story of Naan Than Bala but the writing and direction are plain amateurish.
 The trouble is that the director, Kannan, never really has a grip on this material...Kannan's treatment of this material is at best TV serial melodrama".
 IANS gave 2.5 stars out of 5 and wrote, "Shoddy writing and direction makes Naan Than Bala a boring film despite good intention".
 The New Indian Express wrote, "The plot did have the potential to turn into an intriguing play-out of human inadequacies and emotions.
 But the director fails to capitalise on it".
 Silverscreen.in wrote, "There is nothing wrong with the premise in itself : a simple tale of amity between a Hindu priest and a hardened criminal, but there is a lot wrong with the execution".
-Behindwoods gave it 1.75 stars out of 5 and wrote, "Naan Than Bala is an old tale of Dharma's triumph over evil that doesn't engage you well enough and is kind of preachy at places, but with a very heartfelt performance from Vivek".
-Indiaglitz.com also gave 1.75 out of 5 and wrote, "Debutante director R.Kannan's intentions are noble.
-But what hampers the overall impact is the script replete with cliches and uninteresting narration.
-The glitches in writing and execution are too many to let us hope that a good message and Vivekh's acting prowess can help the film sail through".